buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com) JUNE 2011 - MARCH 2012

 > “I worked with Dave Goodchild at the Economist.
 Dave is a fantastic person to work with.
-Not only does he hold to a high standard of excellence (even if that means spending great amounts of time cleaning up other people's messes), but he brings a charisma and enthusiasm into his work that is just contagious.
+Not only does he hold to a high standard of excellence (even if that means spending great amounts of time cleaning up other people's messes), but he brings a charisma and enthusiasm into his work that is just contagious."

 Judah Anthony, lead developer, New York office.